-Bipolar disorder, which is characterised by dramatic swings in between “high” and “low” emotional states, can be an extremely stressful mental health disorder.
-The person suffering can find either being in state hard to deal with and out of control.
+Bipolar disorder, which is characterized by dramatic swings in between “high” and “low” emotional states, can be an extremely stressful mental health disorder.
+The person suffering can find either being in a state hard to deal with and out of control.

 Although there is some controversy among doctors, for the most part, prescription antidepressants are not recommended for people struggling with bipolar disorder.
 In terms of treating the condition, most studies have shown that antidepressants are, at best, no better than a placebo for treating bipolar disorder.